Bill Mumy: Lost in Space activities in later years

-On June 14, 2006, Mumy got to work with Harris one last time, though posthumously.
+On June 14, 2006, Mumy got to work with Harris one last time, but posthumously.
 Years before Harris died, he recorded voice work for the animated short The Bolt Who Screwed Christmas, narrating the film and playing the part of The Bolt.
 As a tribute to Harris, writer-director John Wardlaw added a scene that reunited Lost in Space cast members Mumy, Marta Kristen, and Angela Cartwright as the animated Ratchett family.

-Mumy appears in two episodes of the 2018 series "Lost in Space" on Netflix.
+Mumy appears in two episodes of the 2018 series Lost in Space on Netflix.
 He plays the role of Dr. Smith, whose identity is stolen by June Harris, the villain.

-Mumy attends Lost in Space reunions and shows, and co-authored a 2015 book, Lost (and Found) in Space with Angela Cartwright.

-Mumy and Angela Cartwright co-authored the 2021 book, Lost (and Found) in Space 2: Blast Off into the Expanded Edition.
+Mumy attends Lost in Space reunions and shows, and with Angela Cartwright, he co-authored a 2015 book, Lost (and Found) in Space.
+He and Cartwright co-authored the 2021 book, Lost (and Found) in Space 2: Blast Off into the Expanded Edition.

 Other work

 Mumy and co-author Peter David published a short story, "The Black '59" (1992), in the anthology Shock Rock, edited by F. Paul Wilson.

 He has also written a number of comics.
 With his friend, the late Miguel Ferrer, Mumy created Comet Man and Trypto the Acid Dog.
 They also co-wrote the Marvel Graphic Novel The Dreamwalker.